Discover the various top trekking places in India

-Trekking in India offers a huge range of different landscapes and terrains to explore, and many different cultures.
-India has a huge land mass that is bordered by the mighty Himalayas, home to some of the highest peaks in the world.
+Trekking in India offers a huge range of different landscapes and terrains to explore and different cultures to experience.
+India has a huge land mass that is bordered by the mighty Himalayas in the north, home to some of the highest peaks in the world.

 If you are still confused about which Himalayan trek is best for you, read our blog on which Himalayan trek is best and help you with your decision.

 Trekking in Sahyadris

 Trekking in India isn’t restricted to just trekking in the Himalayas, though.
 If you’re further down south, the Western Ghats, or the Sahyadris, provide some of the best tropical treks in India.
 The Sahyadris were declared a UNESCO World Heritage Site, thanks to their natural and historical significance.

 The rich biodiversity in this region makes it one of the most rewarding regions for trekking in India.
 While history buffs love the forts and ancient ramparts atop most hills, bird-watchers and dinosaur fossil-hunters come here hoping for the next big discovery.
 However the trekkers in India, especially those who live around, come here for the gorgeous views of sprawling hills and the chance to escape the city in just one short drive.

 During the summer, the hills are brown and arid, and the air that blows across the Deccan Plateau is warm and dusty.
 Trekking in India, especially in this region during the hot months has its rewards, but is not for everyone.

 In the monsoon, however, the clouds hang dark and low, washing the hills clean, and filling the rivers and streams.
 Everything turns green and lush, and the Sahyadris turn into a wonderland for adventure seekers.
 Trekking here during this time is like walking through paradise.

 Trekking in Maharashtra